CSE232-MSU/CSE232/exam_policies.md

 The exam is open book, meaning that you can bring whatever material you want, so long as it's not electronic.
 Printouts of reference material, textbooks, notes, the sample exam and key, etc. are all fine to bring.

 I recommend bringing reference material on the topics that are hard to remember.
-Like the useful functions in the STL algorithm library and the many data structures (`std::vector`, `std::string`, `std::map`, `std::set`, etc.).
+For the final, you might consider the useful functions in the STL algorithm library and the many data structures (`std::vector`, `std::string`, `std::map`, `std::set`, etc.).

 ## Content

 Both the midterm and final exam are comprehensive.
 This includes material from lectures, labs, and homework.
-The midterm exam will cover content up to and including Week 07.
+The midterm exam will cover content up to and including Week 05.
 The final exam will cover everything.

 ## Past Exams